JaydenRA/CSV-OrganisationSystem/README.md

 If you wish to use the CSV-Windows.exe version of this, you must be running Windows OS.

 Have fun!
-Note- This is not the full program but just a small portion that can be easily extended.
+Note- This is not the full program but just a small portion that can be easily extended. -Proof of Concept